Rayeen (Hindu)

-The Rai, or sometimes pronounced as Rain, Raeen or Rayeen is a Hindu caste found in the state of Haryana and Punjab in India.
+The ' Rain, Raeen or Rayeen is a Hindu Rajput found in the state of Haryana, Punjab and Uttar Pradesh in India.
 They are also known as Chaudhary, Rao, Rai and Rana.

 Origin

-According to their own traditions, the community were Hindus of Sindh, who were expelled by Umayyad general Muhammad bin Qasim during Muslim conquests on the Indian subcontinent.
+According to their own traditions, the community were muslim of Sindh, who were expelled by Umayyad general Muhammad bin Qasim during Muslim conquests on the Indian subcontinent.
 They also claim a connection with the last Hindu Rajput ruler Raja Rai Sahasi II of Rai dynasty (c.
 416–644 CE) of the Sindh who was the brother of Rana Maharath/Malhot a Rajput king of Chittor.
 The community is now found mainly in Haryana, Punjab, Rajasthan & Uttar Pradesh.

 Present circumstances

 They were and still zamindars & farmers.
 A few were substantial landowners, with a small minority being landless.
 They practice animal husbandry as a secondary occupation, and they provide much of the dairy products for the towns in Haryana.